 The Eau Claire Internship Fund is internship funding for students completing an unpaid internship in the Eau Claire area.
 The Eau Claire Internship Fund will pay a student up to $3000.
 This experience is funded by donations from alumni and employers.

 This is open to all undergraduate majors.
 Preference is given to students seeking internships in fields and industries where interns are often unpaid (non-profit organizations, government agencies, startups) and for students who have a financial hardship.

 Spring 2024 applications are now open.
 Apply here by December 26th >

 - Students are expected to graduate on or after May 2024

 - The internship must be at least 200 hours

 - This opportunity is open to all majors

-- The internship site must meet the following requirements: The organization is within the Chippewa Valley (30 miles or less from the UW-EC campus) and is not an on-campus employer.
+- The internship site must meet the following requirements: The organization is within the Chippewa Valley and is not an on-campus employer.
 The internship site does not typically offer paid internship experiences to UW-Eau Claire students in that area of study.

 - Preference given to students seeking internships in fields and industries where interns are often unpaid (non-profit organizations, government agencies, startups)

 - Preference given to students with financial hardship

 Students must apply for the job posting on Handshake.
 Students must submit a resume, two professional reference letters (references can be from faculty), and letter of application (no longer than two pages) that addresses each of the following questions:

 - If you do have an internship confirmed in Eau Claire: please include a job description and offer letter (this does not count towards the two-page maximum).
 It is not a requirement to already have an internship secured to apply for funding.